AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_CiscoRouter.rst

 =========================================================
-Transit Cconnection to Cisco Router over the internet.
+Transit Connection to Cisco Router over the internet.
 =========================================================

 1. From the Controller go to Transit Network -> Setup -> Launch a Transit VPC GW.